 Assigning the right match type to your bidded keyword can make your PPC activities result driven.
 This is one task that needs regular reviewing so that you don’t end up wasting your ad spend or miss out on prospect keywords.

-AdWords offers us Broad, Exact, Phrase and BMM (Broad Match Modifier) match types, each of which have a different objective and reach.
+Google Ads offers use of Broad, Exact, Phrase and BMM (Broad Match Modifier) match types, each of which has a different objective and reach.
 Where Exact match and Broad match have clear intent, the former being too restrictive and the latter being less restrictive, BMM and phrase match fall under the radar of divided opinions.
 Some feel that BMM fills in the gaps of Phrase match type while some still see Phrase match type as a more relevant approach.

 We will discuss Phrase Match vs Broad Match Modifier differences and how and when to use these two match types.

-Phrase Match : Phrase match keywords must be present in the search query in the same order as mentioned by you.
-Denoted in quotes, if your keyword is “pink pyjamas” then your ad will be shown for queries such as pink pyjamas for girls or pink pyjamas and t-shits.
+Phrase Match: Phrase match keywords must be present in the search query in the same order as mentioned by you.
+Denoted in quotes, if your keyword is “pink pyjamas” then your ad will be shown for queries such as pink pyjamas for girls or pink pyjamas and t-shirts.
 Your ad will not show for queries such as pyjamas in pink color or pink and printed pyjamas

 Phrase Match vs Broad Match Modifier – When Should You Use These Two Match Types?

 As discussed above, though BMM expands your reach and is more controlled than Broad match, in some cases it might just make more sense to be a little more restrictive.

 For example, Wellington Hotels (being the brand name) may serve for unwanted search queries when put under BMM match type +Wellington +Hotels.
 Whereas for Phrase match type “Wellington Hotels”, the ad is triggered for search queries with the brand name written in the same order.
 Here is when the ads will be triggered: